It’s not easy to compare the Leap and the Aeron at first glance. They’re both manufactured by furniture giants and have very passionate supporters.

 Remember that Aeron and Leap address different needs.
 If you want free-hand with customizations and adding plenty of features, buy the Aeron.
 If you want more support when using different devices, get the Leap.

-My advice: take advantage of the Aeron’s customizations and stellar craftsmanship.
+My advice: Take advantage of Aeron’s customizations and stellar craftsmanship.
 Click below to get it.